midwire/bash.env/README.markdown

 # .env

-Is a comprehensive bash environment system.
+Is a comprehensive bash environment system, under heavy development.
+It is not recommended for those just beginning to use the Bash shell.
+However, veteran Bash users may find it useful.

 Make sure you customize the individual files to your own taste.